MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-DoD-DISA-L2-L4-L5.md

 - Dynamics 365 U.S. Government Software as a Service (SaaS) was granted this authorization based on the Agency FedRAMP Authority to Operate (ATO) from the Department of Housing and Urban Development (HUD).
 - Office 365 U.S. Government was granted this authorization based on the Agency FedRAMP ATO from the Department of Health and Human Services (DHHS).

 Impact Level 2 covers Non-Controlled Unclassified Information — data that is authorized for public release.
-It also covers other unclassified information that, while not considered "mission critical," still requires a minimal level of access control.
+It also covers other unclassified information that, while not considered 'mission critical,' still requires a minimal level of access control.
 This authorization enables US federal government customers to deploy non-sensitive information and basic defense applications and websites on in-scope Microsoft cloud services.

 ## Microsoft in-scope cloud services